-- 3.1 Ground "... the appeal site consists predominantly of semi-improved and improved grassland which are non-qualifying vegetation types.
-Accordingly, this site fails the definition of Open Country set out within Section 1(2) of the CROW Act 2000." - 3.2 Comment The appellant's contention that the site is predominantly semi-improved and improved grassland is based on the evidence of a vegetation survey, which he intends to submit at a later stage.
+3.1 Ground "... the appeal site consists predominantly of semi-improved and improved grassland which are non-qualifying vegetation types.
+Accordingly, this site fails the definition of Open Country set out within Section 1(2) of the CROW Act 2000."

+3.2 Comment The appellant's contention that the site is predominantly semiimproved and improved grassland is based on the evidence of a vegetation survey, which he intends to submit at a later stage.
 Unfortunately the appeal timetable does not permit us to view this evidence prior to the deadline for presenting this submission.
 We therefore wish to give notice that we would hope to have the opportunity to comment on this survey at the hearing.

-Stonetable Hill is a chalk spur jutting westwards at the south-western edge of the Yorkshire Wolds above the large village of Bishop Wilton.
-This appeal refers to the portion of the spur and the surrounding sloping valley to the south of Flat Top House.
+Stonetable Hill is chalks spur jutting westwards at the south-western edge of the Yorkshire Wolds above the large village of Bishop Wilton.
+This appeal refers to the portion of the spur and the surrounding sloping valley to the west of Flat

+Top House.
 The area has views extending for over 50 km over the Vale of York.
-It has a popular PROW along the southern and eastern edges high above the valley.
+A public road runs along the western edge of the area.

-Our current view, partially detailed in the evidence submitted at the draft map stage and referred to above, is based on because the specific objectives of such agreements include adjusting grazing and scrub control to conserve grassland and to return cultivated areas to downland.
+Our current view, some of which is detailed in the evidence submitted at the draft map stage and referred to above, is based on